 Zenovia has been working on the S/AX and is now co-chair.
 In the past the committee has done portfolio reviews and one-on-one meetings with students (when in person).
 Recently the committee conducted a panel on the challenges and opportunities of entering the post-GSD life.

 Through courses at Dartmouth, Zenovia has been working with students on developing projects that explore the social impact of Architecture in Public Space, emphasizing ideas that can accommodate the needs and desires of vulnerable individuals and underserved communities.
-She provides one-on-one mentorship to all her students and other students, many of whom (based on race, gender, nationality).
+She provides one-on-one mentorship to all her students and other students, many of whom are from underrepresented communities (based on race, gender, nationality).
 She has been organizing panels and events which explore professional matters emerged by the needs of students, often focusing on social impact, ethics in design, and ethics in professional practice.

 Follow Zenovia on Instagram.